dell-cloud-marketplace/docker-spree/README.md

-#docker-spree
+# docker-spree
 This image installs [Spree Commerce](http://spreecommerce.com/) - an open-source e-commerce Rails application.
-This image extends the [dell/docker-passenger-base](https://github.com/dell-cloud-marketplace/docker-passenger-base) image which adds Phusion Passengner and Ngnix.
+It extends the [dell/docker-passenger-base](https://github.com/dell-cloud-marketplace/docker-passenger-base) image which adds Phusion Passengner and Ngnix.
 Please refer to the README.md for selected images for further information.

 ## Components
 The software stack comprises the following components: